difference between male plants and female plants

 Growing Tips

-How to Tell the Difference Between Male Plants and Female Plants
+How to Tell the Difference Between Male and Female Plants

 Like every other type of entrepreneur who sets out on a business venture, minimizing costs and maximizing profits is the farmer's greatest interest.

-This is why, if you're reading this and are considering growing plants (female or male plants) with/without grow lights, it is of utmost importance that you understand the whole process and the most effective methods for maximum profit-making.
+This is why, if you're reading this and are considering growing plants (male and female plants) with/without grow lights, it is of utmost importance that you understand the whole process and the most effective methods for maximum profit-making.

-Like every other living creature, plants too are in males and females.
-They possess reproductive organs that essentially enable them to multiply and reproduce under the right conditions.
+Like every other living creature, plants too are in male and female plants.
+They possess reproductive organs enabling them to multiply and reproduce under the right conditions.

 Most plants have both male plant parts and female plant parts in one plant, so they can fertilize their flowers using their pollen.
-A good number of plants have distinct female and male plants with unique characteristics and abilities.
+A good number of plants have distinct male and female plants with unique characteristics and abilities.

 For these plant species, the performance of the female plants is much better than the male plants in flowers, and here's why.